 - No hard 30% cliff: 30% is guidance, not a rule; lower is generally better, and single-digit utilization tends to score strongest.

-- Fast levers: Mid-cycle/early payments, second payments before statement close, CLIs (credit-limit increases), and strategically moving balances.
+- Fast levers: Mid-cycle payments, extra payments before statement close, credit-limit increases (CLIs), and strategically moving balances.

 - Line cuts hurt: Issuer-driven credit-limit decreases can spike utilization even if you didn’t spend more — watch for notices and respond.